central business district towers

 From the outside, these scenarios can look almost identical.
 Commercially, they are not.

-These dynamics are explored through three well-documented market entry failures, Home Depot China, Target Canada, and the Segway, in the companion piece, Not Every Empty Market Is an Opportunity.
+These dynamics are explored through three well-documented market entry failures: Home Depot China, Target Canada, and the Segway.

 An underserved market has demand that is not being met.
 An unready market requires demand to be created before commercial returns are viable.